-The Impact, hosted by Sarah Kliff, focuses on how policy affects people.
+The Impact focuses on how policy affects people.
 In Washington, the story often ends when Congress passes a law.
 For us, that’s where the story begins.
 We focus on the human consequences — positive and negative, expected and unexpected — when government bodies, nonprofits, or even academic institutions decide to start doing something differently.